WoWRoster/wowroster/uniadmin/trunk/readme.txt

   cache
   logos

-4. Go to you UniAdmin install on the web and follow the instructions
+4. Go to your UniAdmin install on the web and follow the instructions

 The admin user is created on installation
 Read the help page for additional info.